maliMirkec/personal-website/site/side-projects/web-dev-zoo/html/correct-use-of-landmarks-improves-websites-seo-and-accessibility.md

 And here’s why:

 {% note "Benefits" %}
-- Screen readers use landmarks to help people jump to different parts of your page quickly.
+- Screen readers use landmarks to help individuals quickly navigate to different sections of your page.
-- Landmarks make your website easier to use for people with disabilities, which is both kind and often required by law.
+- Landmarks enhance the usability of your website for people with disabilities, which is both considerate and often required by law.
-- Search engines also use landmarks to understand what's important on your page.
+- Search engines use landmarks to identify the important elements on your page.
-- They also create a clearer structure for your website, making it easier to update and maintain.
+- Landmarks establish a clearer structure for your website, making it easier to update and maintain.
 {% endnote %}